madiator/githubdatachallenge2/README.md

 <img src="Images/pushPopular.png"/>

+Note that these ratios are not that different, so I would argue that one shouldn't try to find out why C is before C#.
+But the overall point here is that Perl seems to be used more often during weekends than Java.

-### Based on all Event Types
+### Results based on all Event Types

-We could also use all the event types to understand weekend-popularity.
+Why just count the PushEvents?
+One could as well include the WatchEvents and ForkEvents, and may be something else.
+To keep things simple, I did the same analysis by counting all types of events.

-The results are (again, only those languages are considered which are used everyday).
+The results are below (again, only those languages are considered which are used everyday).

 <img src="Images/allEventsTh1.png"/>